-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Campaign website: https://www.facebook.com/JonTollefsonMN/Close

-Senate
+Senate — Class 1

 It’s the job no one wants: running against Sen. Amy Klobuchar.
-The widely popular Democratic incumbent is poised to secure a third term in the U.S. Senate without much incident: with top Republicans drawn to the open-seat governor’s race, only one GOPer, state Rep. Jim Newberger, has officially stepped forward to challenge her.
+The widely popular Democratic incumbent is poised to secure a third term in the U.S. Senate without much incident, as the GOP nominee, state Rep. Jim Newberger, has struggled to run a viable campaign.
+Minnesota Democrats are hoping Klobuchar will have long coattails in 2018, boosting other candidates on the ballot.

 DFL

-- Amy Klobuchar
+- Amy Klobuchar Incumbent

 First elected in 2006, the former Hennepin County prosecutor is seeking her third term in the U.S. Senate.
 Klobuchar serves on the Senate Judiciary Committee, is a member of Democratic Senate leadership, and is mentioned as a potential presidential candidate in 2020.